armakuni/fidelity-ci-cd-workshop/README.md

 # CI/CD Workshop

 ## Purpose
-A quickstart to demonstrate how you can quickly configure a pipeline as code with Concourse CI to build, test, deploy.
+A quickstart to demonstrate how you can quickly configure a pipeline as code with Concourse CI to build, test and deploy.

+For the purposes of this demo, there is already a Concourse CI cluster setup for your usage, so this will not be part of the workshop.
+There are many ways to run Concourse, feel free to reach out with questions.

 ## Outcome
 - Why use Pipelines as code